-- Assign a permanent faculty member to oversee MA 471 as part of load - Redesign the developmental and QR sequence to better match the current student body and faculty lines - Develop a new method for calculus placement - Obtain a fulltime faculty line for developmental mathematics at the instructor level - Obtain a funding line within the department for undergraduate research - Develop an intradepartmental marketing program
+- Assign a permanent faculty member to oversee MA 471 as part of load - o This was instituted and Dr. R. Stickles has been placed in charge. - Redesign the developmental and QR sequence to better match the current student body and faculty lines - o A new developmental course "College Arithmetic" will begin fall 1202. - o Dr. Rauff has agreed to develop and assess this course - Develop a new method for calculus placement - o Starting fall 2012 all students wanting calculus will be required to pass the new Millikin Calculus readiness exam. - Obtain a fulltime faculty line for developmental mathematics at the instructor level - We continue to FAIL at convincing the University of our needs for an additional line for developmental mathematics (see data above). - Obtain a funding line within the department for undergraduate research - o The university has developed some support in this area - Develop an intradepartmental marketing program - We continue to work on this